icgc-argo/argo-docs/docs/data-access/icgc-25k-data.md

 Authentication to the server is done using username and password:

 - **Username**: The email address that was approved for DACO access.
-This is the account you would use to log into the [ARGO platform](https://platform.icgc-argo.com).
+This is the account you would use to log into the [ARGO platform](https://platform.icgc-argo.org).
 - **Password**: ICGC API Key.
-This is available on your ARGO Platform [profile page](https://platform.icgc-argo.com/user).
+This is available on your ARGO Platform [profile page](https://platform.icgc-argo.org/user).

 You can connect to this server using any SFTP client of your choice.
-For a free client you consider [FileZilla](https://filezilla-project.org/download.php?type=client).

 ## Partner Repositories with ICGC 25K File Data

-ICGC file data is hosted across the following repositories.
+ICGC 25K file data is hosted across the following repositories.

-If you know the specific files from ICGC that you want to access, consult the provided [Mapping File](#mapping-icgc-legacy-data-to-external-repositories) to discover which repositories host that file.
+If you know the specific file IDs to access, the provided [Mapping File](#mapping-icgc-legacy-data-to-external-repositories) links those to their alternate locations.

 ### EGA